12 Verses to Pray for Unity in the Church

 Even though unity is difficult and life is busy, God desires unity.
 If God desires unity we must work hard toward that goal!

-2. Division Hurts the Church – the Body of Christ
+2. Division Hurts the Church – the Whole Body of Christ

-It is easy to be a church that is divided – because we are a people that are divided.
-We each have our own preferences, conviction, and pasts that influence our lifestyles, and on and on we could go.
+It is easy to be a church that is divided because we are a people that are divided.
+We each have our own preferences, convictions, and pasts that influence our lifestyles, and on and on we could go.

 That is something I understand all too well.
 God took me through a process to find a Pathway to Forgiveness – it leads to Freedom!
 Can I share it with you?

-3. We Are One Body and Need Unity
+3. We Are One Body (Church Body) and Need Unity

 God can and does use our division for His glory.
-The enemy can also use it to quench the spirit and destroy our testimony – if we don’t handle it well.
+We just need to be on guard.
+The enemy can also use it to quench the Spirit and destroy our testimony – if we don’t handle it well… if we give in to our own weaknesses and preferences above the unity of the church.

 “Therefore I, the prisoner of the Lord, implore you to walk in a manner worthy of the calling with which you have been called, with all humility and gentleness, with patience, showing tolerance for one another in love, being diligent to preserve the unity of the Spirit in the bond of peace.”
 (Ephesians 4:1-3 NASB)